 We recently saw an article where a dog was being used to comfort another dog who was about to have surgery.
 So what’s the deal with pets and their magical healing powers and how does it all work?

-Since it is National Love Your Pet Day today, we thought it would be fitting to take a look at the magic behind our mysterious but wonderful companions.
+Let's take a look at the magic behind our mysterious but wonderful companions.

-Pets can Help With Pain
+Pets Can Help With Pain

 In the journal Pain Medicine, researchers studied how brief therapy dog visits could help patients at a pain management clinic.
 Over a period of two months, they looked at patients’ self reported feelings of pain, distress and fatigue.
 There were almost 300 therapy dog visits compared with 96 animal-free waiting room visits.